mafiqsb/Muhammad-Afiq-Bin-Samsol-Badron-fe-12345/README.md

-This is practice assessment build by Muhammad Afiq bin Samsol Badron for RF Laiyon Interactive Sdn Bhd for position Frontend Developer.
+This practice assessment was built by Muhammad Afiq Bin Samsol Badron for RF Laiyon Interactive Sdn Bhd for the position of Frontend Developer.

-I have also done for all the requirement needed :-
+I have also done for all the requirements needed :-

-• All screens in the design done.
+1. **All screens in the design done.**
-• Integrated with API.
+2. **Integrated with API.**
-• Have at least two usages case of either React Context / React Redux.
+3. **Have at least two usages case of either React Context / React Redux.**

+**All of this practice assessment using React.js (Next.js) and Chakra UI as requested.**

+Extra :-

+1. Make responsive for every size of the screen,
+2. Make navigation to another page.

 Here is the instruction: